 There are other benefits of combining breast implants with fat transfer besides producing a more natural look and feel.

 For example, for patients who want implants placed behind the existing breast tissue but above the chest muscle—called subglandular placement—fat grafting minimizes the risk of visible rippling by camouflaging the implants.
-Fat also softens the breasts, so you’re less likely to feel the implant.
+Fat also softens the breasts, making you less likely to feel the implant.

 Additionally, fat is a solution for women with uneven breast sizes or breast asymmetry.
 Even though most women have some slight differences in breast size, more significant differences may be a concern for some patients.
 Fat can be used to help reduce that difference.